Heroku Deployment#

 the --use-cache

-option in order to avoid the shallow clone of your GitHub
+option in order to avoid a shallow clone of your GitHub

 repository.

-Push a new commit on any branch and open Semaphore to watch a new workflow run.
-If all goes well you'll see the "Promote" button next to your initial pipeline.
+Push a new commit on any branch and open Semaphore to watch the new workflow run.
+If all goes well, you'll see the "Promote" button next to your initial pipeline.
 Click on it to launch deployment, and open the "Push code" job to observe its' output.

 Next steps#